 - Exo Terra Mister

 - Repashy Superveggie

 *Items marked with an asterisk are generally most affordable to purchase in-person from retailers such as garden/landscape centers.

 Pancake Tortoise Enclosure Size Requirements

 Pancake tortoises, like other reptiles, require an enclosure that is large enough to give them adequate opportunity to explore, forage, thermoregulate, and generally exercise natural behaviors.
 It’s important to note with this species that although they are classified as terrestrial, or ground-dwelling, pancake tortoises are natural climbers and need to have the height available to navigate rock stacks as they would in the wild.
 So vertical space is just as important a consideration to your pancake tortoise’s home as floor space!

-A good rule of thumb for housing tortoises is to use the following calculation, based on the tortoise’s expected adult length:
+A good rule of thumb for housing tortoises is to use the following formula from the German Society for Herpetology & Terrariums, based on the animal’s expected adult length:

 Because of their need to climb, pancake tortoise enclosures for an occupant of any size should offer no less than 24″/61cm of height.

-Young tortoises can be temporarily housed in a 4’L x 2’W x 2’H enclosure (which is helpful for maintaining higher humidity levels and ensuring healthier shell growth anyway) until they reach 5″/12cm long, at which point you will need to upgrade them to a larger enclosure or open pen.
+Young or smaller adult pancake tortoises can be housed in a 4’L x 2’W x 2’H / 120 x 60 x 60cm enclosure (which is helpful for maintaining higher humidity levels and ensuring healthier shell growth anyway) until they reach more than 6″/15cm long, at which point you will need to upgrade them to a larger enclosure or open pen.